 Mozilla has decided it wants to focus its attention on the Firefox browser rather than any other projects, which means no more coding time for Firefox OS.
 From this point on, it's down to Panasonic to keep it going.

 That's a pity, because with its interface of colourful, pop-up icons, stretched across the middle of the screen in a dynamically responsive carousel, this is one of the best smart TV operating systems we've had the pleasure to use.

 It's simple but effective stuff, with icons for apps, devices, inputs and specific TV channels all presented.
 It's also by far the easiest smart TV interface to customise, as apps or services can be 'pinned' to the carousel in seconds.

 Apps such as Netflix, Amazon Instant Video, YouTube, AccuWeather and iPlayer make Firefox OS a decent choice - and is integrated as well for UK users - but with no word yet from Panasonic it's unclear what the future of the OS looks like.

 Samsung Tizen - the bright new kid

-With the arrival of webOS in 2014, LG's smart TV offerings were completely refreshed.
-And it’s recently been updated, with all LG smart TVs from 2014 and 2015 now being furnished with webOS 2.0 via a firmware update. webOS 2.0 is built around a task bar that runs along the bottom of the screen.
+With the arrival of webOS in 2014, LG's smart TV offerings were completely refreshed, and there have been several solid updates since then.
+Today's webOS 3.0 software is built around a taskbar that runs along the bottom of the screen.

 Liked this?
-Check out our guide to the best TV
+Check out our guide to the best TVs